 The first thing you need to do in this situation is to restart your phone.
 When you turn off your iPhone, the operating system shuts down all the little background programs that help your iPhone to run.
 When you turn it back on, they all start fresh, and sometimes that’s enough to fix a software glitch that had been preventing your apps from opening.

 To restart your iPhone:

-App Store is the most important app on smartphone.
+App Store is the most important app on the smartphone.
 Once it stops opening, you cannot search or install apps on your device.
 First of all, check your Wi-Fi network and make sure that your device is online.
 In addition, you should check the App Store server.
 Access Apple’s System Status page (https://www.apple.com/uk/support/systemstatus/) in your web browser.
 If there is a yellow or red mark next to App Store, it means the server is down and all you can do is to wait for it to work again.

-Deleting and re-installing the app can fix app crash on iPhone most of the time.
+Deleting and re-installing the app can fix the app crash on the iPhone most of the time.
 If the app is taking up too much RAM and it has too many cache files, it could stop the app from opening.
 If this is only happening to a couple of apps, you can try this step.